icpc/ccs-specs/Contest_API.md

     required specification.
   - In this specification and extensions, a property with value `null` may be left out by the server (i.e. not be present).
-A client must treat an property with value `null` equivalently as that property not being present.
+A client must treat a property with value `null` equivalently as that property not being present.

 ### Notification format